-Selenium - The frequency of detection for selenium is below 25% for the 0 to 10 feet and the 10 feet bgs to UMCf depth intervals in all datasets (0-10%).
-The detection limits are similar for selenium in the Site and background datasets.
-Selenium failed the chi-squared test for independence in RZ-B from 0 to 10 feet bgs, but this was a failure based on the detection frequency in RZ-A being greater than RZ-B. Therefore, selenium is not carried forward as a COPC in this zone.
-Based on inspection of summary statistics and statistical plots, it can be determined that selenium is consistent with background in all remediation zones and both depth intervals except for in RZ-E from 0 to 10 feet bgs.
-Selenium is retained as a COPC in RZ-E from 0 to 10 feet bgs.
+Selenium - The frequency of detection for selenium is below 25% for the 0 to 10 feet and the 10 fbgs to UMCf depth intervals in all datasets (0-10%).
+The detection limits are generally similar for selenium in the Site and background datasets; however, in RZ-B the data for the depth interval from 10 fbgs to the UMCf have several non-detections that are greater than the remaining data, and in RZ-D all the non-detected values in the Site data for the depth interval from 10 fbgs to the UMCf are greater than the RZ-A background.
+Selenium passed the Fisher's exact test for all RZs.
+Based on inspection of summary statistics and statistical plots, it can be determined that selenium is consistent with background in all remediation zones and both depth intervals except in RZ-B and RZ-D from 10 fbgs to the UMCf and in RZ-E from 0 to 10 fbgs.

-Silver - The frequency of detection for silver is below 25% for the 0 to 10 feet bgs (0%) and the 10 feet bgs to UMCf (15%) depth intervals in the RZ-A background dataset.
+Silver - The frequency of detection for silver is below 25% for the 0 to 10 fbgs (0%) and the 10 fbgs to UMCf (15%) depth intervals in the RZ-A background dataset.
 The detection limits are lower for the Phase A data than for the Phase B data.
 Since the RZ-A background dataset only includes Phase B data, the detection limits may not be comparable.
-Silver failed the chi-squared test for independence in RZ-B to RZ-E from 0 to 10 feet bgs and in RZ-D for 10 feet bgs to UMCf.
+Also, in RZ-B, RZ-C, and RZ-D, there are a few higher detections in the 0 to 10 fbgs depth interval.
+Silver failed Fisher's exact test in RZ-B to RZ-E from 0 to 10 fbgs and in RZ-D for 10 fbgs to UMCf.
 However, this is partially due to the lower detection limits in the Site data.
-To account for this, the chi-squared test was performed only on the Phase B data.
-Silver then fails the chi-squared test in only RZ-C to RZ-E from 0 to 10 feet bgs.
-Based on inspection of summary statistics and statistical plots, it can be determined that silver is consistent with background in all other remediation zones at both depth intervals.
-Silver is retained as a COPC in RZ-C to RZ-E for the 0 to 10 feet bgs depth interval.
+To account for this, Fisher's exact test was performed only on the Phase B data.
+Silver then fails the Fisher's exact test in only RZ-C to RZ-E from 0 to 10 fbgs.
+Based on inspection of summary statistics and statistical plots, it can be determined that silver is consistent with background in all remediation zones at the depth interval from 10 fbgs to the UMCf.
+Silver is retained as a COPC in RZ-B to RZ-E for the 0 to 10 fbgs depth interval.

-Tin - The frequency of detection for tin is below 25% for the 0 to 10 feet bgs (0%) and the 10 feet bgs to UMCf (8%) depth intervals in the RZ-A background dataset.
+Tin - The frequency of detection for tin is below 25% for the 0 to 10 fbgs (0%) and the 10 fbgs to UMCf (8%) depth intervals in the RZ-A background dataset.
 The detection limits are much lower for the Phase A data than for the Phase B data.
 Since the RZ-A background dataset only includes Phase B data, the detection limits may not be comparable.
-Tin failed the chi-squared test for independence in RZ-B and RZ-E for the 0 to 10 feet bgs depth interval.
-However, this is partially due to the lower detection limits in the Site data.
-To account for this, the chi-squared test was performed on only the Phase B data.
-Tin then passes the chi-squared test for all remediation zones at both depth intervals.
-Based on inspection of summary statistics and statistical plots, it can be determined that tin is consistent with background in all remediation zones at both depth intervals except for in RZ-E from 0 to 10 feet bgs.
-Tin is retained as a COPC in RZ-E for the 0 to 10 feet bgs depth interval.
+Tin failed the Fisher's exact test in RZ-B and RZ-E for the 0 to 10 fbgs depth interval.
+Tin is retained as a COPC in RZ-B and RZ-E for the 0 to 10 fbgs depth interval.